Macron tells Putin tangible progress made in Russo-French relations

 "So I think now we can move on to a new phase because we both saw that we were doing what we were saying," Macron added.

-(Reporting by Marine Pennetier in Hamburg; Writing by Maya Nikolaeva; editing by John Stonestreet)
+Reporting by Marine Pennetier in Hamburg; Writing by Maya Nikolaeva; editing by John Stonestreet